anastasia21112/productivityCAC/README.md

 ## Application Description

-We want to create an app that allows users to be productive by predicting how long it takes them to accomplish tasks based on user inputted data over a period of time.
+We want to create an app that allows users to predict how long certain tasks will take them to complete.
+This would allow the user to properly schedule their day with accurate time estimates for each desired task.

-This would allow them to schedule their days properly with accurate estimated times to accomplish their tasks.
-We would use a neural network or machine learning algorithm that would estimate the amount of time for each task by collecting data from the user.
-Our goal to help users reach a new level of productivity so that they can realistically schedule their days.
+We would use a neural network or machine learning algorithm that would estimate the amount of time a task requires by collecting data from the user over a period of time.
+Our goal to help users reach a new level of productivity by enabling them to realistically schedule their days.

 ## Contributors